|

 Fox’s Matchless, Dave Livesey’s Bedford QLT, Denis Matthewman’s

-Standard Tilly, Mike Peacock’s Morris Quad, limber and 25 pounder, Tim
+Standard Tilly, Mike Peacock’s Morris Quad, limber and 25 pounder,

-Shelcock’s Austin K2 Ambulance, and Chris Symth’s Morris Quad,
+Tim Shelcock’s Austin K2 Ambulance, and Chris Symth’s Morris Quad,

 limber and 25 pounder and his Willy’s Jeep.
-A jeep was also brought up
+A jeep was also brought

-.
+up from London.
 My Bedford MW, which featured in the Granada Production, was

 undergoing a full nut and bolt rebuild at the time so missed the